JustinStowe/DnD_CharacterSheet/README.md

 ## Contributing

 Thanks for considering contributing!
-Below are guidelines and conventions to help contributors get setup and make high-quality changes.
+Below are guidelines and conventions to help contributors get set up and make high-quality changes.

 ### Branches & Workflow